-Analytics is the art, science, and culture of using data and advanced quantitative methods to improve an organization’s offerings, processes, and outcomes.
+Analytics is the art, science, and culture of using data and advanced quantitative methods to improve an organization’s offerings, processes, and outcomes through disciplined, data-driven decision making.

 Organizations will always be challenged by the need to make decisions in the face of imperfect and incomplete knowledge.
 Recently, however, advances in data-capture and management, the digitization of internal and client-facing processes, and other developments have created substantial quantities of raw information that have the potential to narrow this knowledge gap.
 In order to realize this opportunity, the modern economy requires professionals trained in the appropriate tools, techniques, professional skills, and related proficiencies required to extract actionable knowledge from raw data and communicate data-driven insights in a manner that enhances organizational thinking, learning, and decision making.

 The MSA is designed as a professional master degree program, delivered on selected evenings over a 15-month duration.
 It has been designed to appeal to working professionals seeking to learn the tools, techniques, analytical thinking skills, and other proficiencies required to become highly skilled, sought-after, and productive analytics practitioners.

 - Degree conferred: Master of Science in Analytics (MSA)